KreAch3R/aa-proxy-oap/kernel/README.md

 sudo reboot
 ```

-## 3. Check Result
+## 3. Result

-If everything went as planned, running again the command to check configs should produce something like this:
+If everything went as planned, remove `running.config` and **recreate** it again.
+Now, it should contain something like this:

 ```
 CONFIG_USB=y